Colleges and Universities Refusing to Allow Parent/Guardian Involvement is a FERPA Rights Violation

 [Image Description: There are 4 intersected curved concrete sidewalks winding through a college campus with multiple scattered leaves on the pavement.
 There are 4 green grass areas on both sides of each sidewalk.
 There are 2 black traditional style streetlamps with ornate tops with one that has a blurred red flag attached to its right side, a black sign with its white text blurred, multiple orange and green autumn trees clustered together, and one big building with a brick structure along with a clear blue sky in the background.]

-CONTENT WARNING #2: Please know that the experiences mentioned in this blog post are based on my own personal experiences with Family Educational Rights and Privacy Act (FERPA) violations in my college years.
-They do not reflect the experiences of all college students and professors and no two experiences with FERPA rights and college overall are exactly the same.
+CONTENT WARNING #2: Please know that the experiences mentioned in this blog post are based on my own personal experiences with Family Educational Rights and Privacy Act (FERPA) in my college years.
+They do not reflect the experiences of all college students and professors.
+No two or more experiences with FERPA rights and college are exactly the same.
 Commentaries published on my First Former Buddy Club President influencer page represent diverse experiences.
 If you would like to submit a commentary, please contact me for information.
 All experiences are welcome here.

 Before I attended Bucks County Community College where I graduated with my Associate's Degree in Early Childhood Education PreK-4, I had a hard time at another school due to discrimination against my differences.
 The university that I was at told me that they were diversity friendly, but unfortunately, they were not as accepting nor accommodating as they promised that they would be.
 That was why I transferred to Bucks, which was very healing.